kgish/skillzz/README.md

 ## Todos

-Even if I had a more time to create a more improved version of the application, being a developer at heart in pursuit of perfection means that there will always be stuff to do for later.
+Even if I had more time to create a more improved version of this application, being a developer at heart in pursuit of perfection means that there will always be stuff to do for later.

 Here is a list of todo items for a rainy day.

+* Allow users to login using either username or email
-* Allow users to include profile pictures that can be uploaded.
+* Allow users to include profile picture that can be uploaded.
 * Take into account the availability of workers when matching.
+* Take into account the hourly rate of workers when matching.
 * Allow customers to create user-defined searches and save them.
 * Email notifications when there are new matches detected.
 * Allow tags to consist of multiple words.
-* Ad infinitum.
+* Ad infinitum...

 ## References

-Of course, I couldn't have done any of this without the following fantastic resources.
+Of course, I couldn't have done any of this without the following fantastic resources which have helped me out very much.
+The open source community is a fantastic place with lots of coding heroes.

 * [Ruby on Rails](http://rubyonrails.org/) - The most amazing website on the face of the Earth.
 * [Rails 4 in Action](https://www.manning.com/books/rails-4-in-action) - By a long shot the most extensive hands-on Rails guide available.